Trusted by 100,000+ organizations globally

 Employees should be regularly reminded that loss prevention efforts are central to the safety and security of all colleagues and customers.
 Continuous training and awareness programs can help ensure employees remain vigilant in following loss prevention retail best practices while allowing leaders and managers to share new insights and information.

 Training programs should cover effective ways to identify potential shoplifters, how to safely report suspicious activity and how to confirm the validity of customer and supplier requests.
 Leaders should also consider sharing information about current threats reported in the local area to ensure staff are well informed about new scams and potentially dangerous incidents.
+Additionally, employee training should aim to minimize loss while also mitigating the risk of potential workplace violence.

-• Clear sightlines - Avoid the use of tall shelving units and displays to provide workers with a clear view of the shop floor at all times to help staff spot unusual behaviors.
+Clear sightlines: Avoid the use of tall shelving units and displays to provide workers with a clear view of the shop floor at all times to help staff spot unusual behaviors.

-• Entrance chimes - Fitting chimes, bells or discrete alarms to all entrances and exits can help staff to better monitor customer activity without disrupting honest individuals.
+Entrance chimes: Fitting chimes, bells or discrete alarms to all entrances and exits can help staff to better monitor customer activity without disrupting honest individuals.

-• Bright lighting - Ensuring both indoor and outdoor areas remain well-lit and visible at all times will help to deter criminality and protect workers from surprise assailants.
+Bright lighting: Ensuring both indoor and outdoor areas remain well-lit and visible at all times will help to deter criminality and protect workers from surprise assailants.

-• Checkout areas - Make sure checkout areas are positioned in view of main entrances and exits to help workers identify potential shoplifters and signs of criminal activity.
+Checkout areas: Make sure checkout areas are positioned in view of main entrances and exits to help workers identify potential shoplifters and signs of criminal activity.

 Business and retail loss prevention strategies can be enhanced with support from third-party professionals such as accountants and auditors.
 By asking a trustworthy external source to review financial records, inventory counts and other forms of loss prevention documentation, business owners will receive unbiased opinions regarding essential processes and activities.